After studying this chapter, you should be able to:

 Glycogen Biosynthesis Involves UDP-Glucose

 As in glycolysis, glucose is phosphorylated to glucose-6-phosphate, catalyzed by hexokinase in muscle and glucokinase in liver (Figure 18–1).
 Glucose-6-phosphate is isomerized to glucose-1-phosphate by phosphoglucomutase.
-The enzyme itself is ...
+The enzyme ...